Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Are online language apps effective for learning German?

-There are a number of ways to learn German, but online language apps are one of the most flexible, effective and efficient means.
+There are a number of ways to study German, but online language apps are one of the most flexible, effective and efficient means.
 You can generally learn from anywhere, at anytime, and on any device.
 This makes them very practical.

 How long does it take to learn German?